 The municipalities are responsible for providing support for the individual citizen.
 The municipalities make decisions in social cases based on specific individual assessments of the recipient’s needs and circumstances.
 Furthermore, the district councils decide the level of services in the municipalities, the content of and the extent of the support, within the scope of the legislation.

-The Ministry of Social Affairs and Senior Citizens is responsible for policy development within the scope of social affairs.
+The Ministry of Social Affairs, Housing and Senior Citizens is responsible for policy development within the scope of social affairs.
 Responsibilities include providing the Minister and the Danish Parliament with the best possible base for developing an effective social policy regarding disability.